 Detective James Kelly was shot and killed in Oak Park, Illinois, while investigating several armed robberies that had occurred in Gary and Hammond.

-As the officers walked the men to a callbox at Harrison Street and Austin Boulevard nearby, one suspect drew a second concealed revolver.
-Detective Kelly was shot and killed, while the Oak Park detective was wounded, but was able to return fire injuring another suspect.
+As the officers walked the men to a callbox at Harrison Street and Austin Boulevard nearby, one suspect drew a second concealed revolver and began firing.

 The 31- and 32-year-old suspects were held but the shooter fled the scene.
 On April 16, he and another gang member, age 50, were arrested in Newark, Ohio, after robbing two theater messengers of $400 in Zanesville the night before.